rainloreley/Spica-iOS/README.md

 ## Build & Install

+Spica uses Cocoapods.
+We decided to remove the Pods/ directory from source control so some additional steps are necessary.

+NOTE: You need a mac and Xcode :)

 1. Make sure you have Cocoapods installed (`pod --version`)
   - If not install it via `sudo gem install cocoapods`
 2. Navigate to the projects root directory